 The first step in this recipe is the barley water preparation.
 To do this, we have to cook the pearl barley till tender and chewy and then filter the water.
 Here is the detailed procedure-

 Place the barley in a colander and wash it well.
-To the inner insert of your Instant pot, add the washed barley and water along with 1 tsp salt.
+To the inner insert of your Instant pot, add the washed barley and water along with 1 teaspoon salt.
 Mix well.
 Ensure that the sealing ring is in its correct place in the lid.
 Close the IP with the lid.
 Turn the valve to SEALING.
 Now switch on the PRESSURE COOK MODE ON HIGH FOR 15 MINS.

 Allow the cooking cycle to complete.
 When the cooking cycle is complete, do a natural pressure release for 15 mins.
 After 15 mins, quick-release pressure by turning the valve to venting.
 When done, strain the cooked pearl barley in a colander and reserve the water that you just drained.